 The Accountability report

-- 20. The Accountability Report is required to have three sections:
+- 21. Requirements for the Accountability report are set out in Chapter 6 of the FReM.
+The Accountability Report is required to have three sections:

 - Corporate Governance report.

 - Remuneration and Staff report.

 - Parliamentary Accountability report.

 Corporate Governance Report